craft-snippets/Craft-static-file-manager/README.md

 Place these settings in `config/static-file-manager.php` file.

 * `filesList` - array with list of static files paths within web root directory (usually `web` directory).
 These files will be injected into frontend site.
-* `cpFilesList` - array with list of static files within web root directory that will be injected into control panel.
+* `cpFileList` - array with list of static files within web root directory that will be injected into control panel.
 * `bustCache` - if files should be cache busted.
 Default: `true`.
 * `exposeJsonList` - if plugin should expose list of files in JSON format.
 Default: `false`.